Coronavirus (COVID-19) Updates

 home as a TRH?

 You will need a valid Zoning Tourist Rooming House Permit (ZTRHP) from the City of Madison Zoning Department.
-To apply for the ZTRHP permit, you will first need to obtain a Tourist Rooming House license from Public Health Madison and Dane County, and a Transient Room Tax Permit from the City Treasurer's Office.
+To apply for the ZTRHP permit, you will first need a Tourist Rooming House license from Public Health.
+You will also need a Transient Room Tax Permit from the City Treasurer's Office.

 Go to www.cityofmadison.com/trh